igorline/slither_wiki/Home.md

 We're happy to offer bounties for contributions to Slither!
 Please review [Gitcoin](https://gitcoin.co/profile/trailofbits) for a list of available bounties.

 Upon any new release, Trail of Bits may consider sending a bounty payment to any PR that was not covered by Gitcoin.
-In these cases, we will send an automated payment to the email in your `git log` via PayPal upon a new release of Slither.
+In these cases, we will send an automated payment to the email in your `git log` via PayPal.

 In general, we are interested in and would like to see contributions of:
 * Detector modules for new conditions and vulnerability patterns